crispinprojects/picheckers/README.md

 ![](pi-checkers-deepsearch-move-completed.png)
 ![](pi-checkers-htop.png)

-Notice that only one of the processors is running at 100% when deep searching.
-The minimax algorithm is running on one thread using one of the  four CPU cores on the Raspberry Pi 4.
-Future work will explore if a parallel version of the minimax search algorithm results in greater efficiency.
+Htop shows that only one of the processors is running at 100% when deep searching.

 ## Build From Source